 Region: Sicily, Italy | ABV: 13% | Tasting Notes: Lemon, Honey, Smoke

-Volcanic whites check all of our boxes for summer sipping: they’re rich, they’re textured, and they’re unbelievably laden with acid.
-Spearheaded by Aiello Graci, this namesake estate is located on the northern slope of Mount Etna and is dedicated to organic farming, using limited intervention in the cellar, and working exclusively with indigenous grape varieties.
-This layered Etna Bianco jumps with flavors of lemon juice, green apple skin, honey, and smoke.
+Whites grown in volcanic soil check all of our boxes for summer sipping: they’re mineral-driven, they’re textured, and they’re unbelievably laden with acid.
+Spearheaded by Aiello Graci, this namesake estate is located on the northern slope of Mount Etna and is dedicated to organic farming, using limited intervention in the cellar, and working exclusively with indigenous grape varieties like Carricante and Catarratto.
+This layered Etna Bianco feels like it's jumping out of the glass with flavors of lemon juice, green apple skin, honey, and smoke.

 Best Red: Raúl Pérez Ultreia Saint Jacques Mencia